Dianne Chambless

-Dianne Lynn Chambless (born February 26, 1948) is an American clinical psychologist.
+Dianne Lynn Chambless (February 26, 1948 – July 14, 2023) was an American clinical psychologist.

 Early life and education

-Chambless was born on February 26, 1948.
+Dianne Lynn Chambless was born in Montgomery, Alabama, on February 26, 1948.
 She earned her Bachelor of Arts degree in political science from Tulane University and her PhD in Clinical Psychology from Temple University.
 While earning her PhD, she joined the Feminist Therapy Collective, Inc. in Philadelphia, Pennsylvania part-time until 1976.

 Career

-Upon earning her PhD, Chambless became an Assistant professor at the University of Georgia from 1979 to 1982.
+Upon earning her PhD, Chambless became an assistant professor at the University of Georgia from 1979 to 1982.
 She accepted a one-year visiting professorship at Temple University School of Medicine before earning a permanent position at American University.
 While at the university, she was appointed to Chair of the American Psychological Association (APA) Promotion and Dissemination of Psychological Procedures task force.
 In this role, she helped to develop criteria for empirically evaluating psychological treatments and make recommendations.
 She left American University to become the William Leon Wylie Professor of Psychology at the University of North Carolina at Chapel Hill (UNC).
 While at UNC, she became the co-director of their Anxiety Treatment Center and published Empirically supported psychological interventions: Controversies and evidence.